-When comparing Middleman vs Gatsby JS, the Slant community recommends Middleman for most people.
+When comparing Middleman vs Gatsby JS, the Slant community recommends Gatsby JS for most people.
 In the question“What are the best static site generators?”
-Middleman is ranked 4th while Gatsby JS is ranked 8th.
-The most important reason people chose Middleman is:
+Gatsby JS is ranked 6th while Middleman is ranked 8th.

 Ranked in these QuestionsQuestion Ranking